fungenomics/scCoAnnotate/README.md

       - tool1
       - tool2

-# consensus method
+# consensus tools
 consensus_tools:
       - all

+# consensus method
+consensus_type:
+      - majority
+      - CAWPE_T

 # benchmark parameters
 benchmark:
   n_folds: <number of folds to use in the benchmarking>